jhu-cisst-external/phantom-omni-1394-drivers/README.md

 as well as the OpenHaptics SDK (education version) on Ubuntu.
 This was successfuly tested on Ubuntu 16.04 and 18.04 LTS 64 bits.

-The approach of this install is to use the default `.deb` files as much as possible and avoid copying/moving files and links across directories when avoidable.
+The approach of this install is to use the default `.deb` files, avoid copying/moving files and creating symbolic links as much as possible

 This can be used in combination with https://github.com/jhu-saw/sawSensablePhantom.
 The `devel` branch has ROS support for the Phantom Omni.